cvqnguyen/formula_1_exploration/README.md

  pvalue | 5.245E-21

  While the p-value for this test is low, the correlation of the rank and finishing position is also very low.
 Meaning there is a very weak correlation of the two value and the null hypothesis cannot be rejected.

+ With using the population data instead of a sample population data,

 ## Further Research